من داخل الكتاب

 عبارات ومصطلحات مألوفة

-activities administration African African Studies analysis animals appear associated Assongu authority become called central century charcoal chief Church collection colonial concerned continued Council cult culture customary dependants discussion early economic especially established evidence example fact farm firewood Freetown given gold groups herd household important increase individual initiation Institute interest International involved king Krio labour land language less linguistic London major means names noted Office organisation origin particular pastoral period political position possession practice present problems production published question reference region relations ritual Sierra Leone smelting social society sources spirit structure success suggests Swahili trade traditional University University Press village West women wood
+activities African African Studies analysis animals appear associated Assongu authority become called central century charcoal chief Church collection colonial concerned continued Council cult culture customary dependants discussion early economic especially evidence example fact farm firewood Freetown given gold groups herd household important increase individual initiation Institute interest International involved king Krio labour land language less linguistic London major means names noted Office organisation origin particular pastoral period political position possession practice present problems production published question reference region relations ritual Sierra Leone smelting social society sources spirit structure success suggests Swahili trade traditional University University Press village West Africa women wood